dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

 ### Dealing with return types: RxJava

-The SDK uses RxJava classes (Single, Completable, Flowable) as the preferred return type for all the methods.
+The SDK uses RxJava classes (Observable, Single, Completable, Flowable) as the preferred return type for all the methods.
 The reasons for choosing RxJava classes are mainly two:

 - **To facilitate the asynchronous treatment of returned objects.** Most of the actions in the SDK are time consuming and must be executed in a secondary thread.
 These return types force the app to deal with the asynchronous behavior.
 - **To notify about progress.** Methods like metadata or data sync might take several minutes to finish.
 From user experience it is very helpful to have a sense of progress.

-This does not mean that applications are forced to use RxJava in their code: they are only force to deal with their asynchronous behavior.
+This does not mean that applications are forced to use RxJava in their code: they are only forced to deal with their asynchronous behavior.
 RxJava classes include built-in methods to make them synchronous.

 For example, the same query using RxJava and AsyncTask: